Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 Pruning staghorn sumac

-Before pruning your staghorn sumac, done gloves, because the sap is a bit sticky.
+→ Before pruning your staghorn sumac, slip on a pair of gloves, because the sap is a bit sticky (and, for some people, highly irritating).

 - Pruning actually isn’t a requirement.